How to Find View Your Drafts on Instagram A Step By Step Guide

 When you are ready to go to your drafts, the first step is to go to the “Settings” menu on your Instagram account.
 From there, select the “Account” option.
 This will open up a list of options for managing your account.
 In this list, look for the “Drafts” option and select it.

-This will bring up a page where all of your drafts will be stored in an easy-to-select format.
-At the top of the page, there will be an area featuring recently uploaded photo drafts and video drafts that you have not yet posted or included in your profile posts.
+This will create a page where all your drafts will be stored in an easy-to-select format.
+At the top of the page, there will be an area featuring recently uploaded photo and video drafts that you have not yet posted or included in your profile posts.

-This offers a great way to keep track of your content ideas throughout the process without actually posting them right away.
+This offers a great way to keep track of your content ideas throughout the process without posting them immediately.

-You can also view any text draft posts you have created but are not yet posted on Instagram.
-To do this, click on “Text Posts” beneath the “Drafts” header at the top of the screen and it’ll reveal a list of all text ideas that you haven’t published yet.
+You can also view any text draft posts you have created but have not yet posted on Instagram.
+To do this, click on “Text Posts” beneath the “Drafts” header at the top of the screen, and it’ll reveal a list of all text ideas you haven’t published yet.

-At any time, you can easily view, edit or delete any draft post by tapping on it to view it in full size or make any changes before posting it live on Instagram.
+You can easily view, edit, or delete any draft post at any time by tapping on it to view it in full size or make any changes before posting it live on Instagram.

 Select “Drafts”

-Selecting the “Drafts” option in the folder options will allow you to view and manage your saved emails, documents, tasks, and more.
-Drafts are incomplete emails, documents, or other items that you have saved while creating them but have not yet been sent or completed.
+Selecting the “Drafts” option in the folder will allow you to view and manage your saved emails, documents, tasks, and more.
+Drafts are incomplete emails, documents, or other items you saved while creating them but have not yet been sent or completed.

 The drafts auto-save feature can be a great help if you need to close something quickly and want to know that it is preserved for future work.
 It is also a useful tool for keeping track of different versions of an email or document.
 To find Drafts: